 Toddlers can’t carry much, of course, but they can carry some basic essentials if they want to wear a small backpack.

-- Child-sized backpack – a backpack sized for toddlers with ensure they don’t carry too much, that it will be comfortable for them, and hopefully that you won’t end up wearing it yourself.
+- Child-sized backpack – a backpack sized for toddlers will ensure they don’t carry too much, that it will be comfortable for them, and hopefully that you won’t end up wearing it yourself.
 We love the small size and bright colors of Skip Hop back packs.
 These are perfectly fitted for children ages 2-6.